The 15 Best B2B Customer Support Software in 2025: Free & Paid Options

 The platform's 100ms interface means your team can work through customer requests without the lag that plagues traditional support tools.
 Every customer message appears instantly in Plain's unified inbox, regardless of whether it came from Slack Connect, Teams, email, or your product's built-in support forms.

-Developer-centric integrations What sets Plain apart for B2B companies is its API-first architecture.
-The platform provides the same GraphQL API internally that it uses, meaning you can deeply customize Plain to fit your specific B2B workflows.
+What sets Plain apart for B2B companies is its API-first architecture.
+The platform provides the same GraphQL API internally that it uses externally, meaning you can deeply customize Plain to fit your specific B2B workflows.
 Integration with engineering tools like Linear, GitHub, and Jira is seamless, making it easy to escalate technical issues and keep customers informed about resolution progress.

 Plain's data model is fully configurable, allowing you to define custom fields, nest them, and choose from various data types—crucial for complex B2B products with unique customer data requirements.

-Pricing Plain offers transparent, team-based pricing that scales with your support organization rather than penalizing you for customer growth.
-View Plain's current pricing and offers a free 14 day trial.
+Plain offers transparent, team-based pricing starting at $39/seat/month that scales with your support organization rather than penalizing you for customer growth.
+Start a free 14-day trial.

 2. Zendesk – Best for large enterprise B2B operations